 While I highly encourage runners to lift heavy weights, it is important to mention that runners should not do that all year long.
 Just like runners periodize their run training, they should also periodize their weight lifting.

 If you are not familiar with periodization, it basically means that you have different focus and priority based on the time of year and proximity to your most important event.
 It is beyond the scope of this article to go into detail about periodization, but the take away is that when it comes to lifting weights you should vary the type of resistance training throughout the year.

-Below is an example of periodization that we explain more in our Endurance Coaching Course [Link].
+Below is an example of periodization that we explain more in our Endurance Running Coaching Certification Course.
 Strength training is an important part of any training plan, but the reality is that weight lifting can cause soreness and lower performance.
 Runners should match the goal of their strength training with the time it takes for adaptation to maximize gains and for allowing max performance with run specific training.

 An example of using periodization for run training AND strength training would be that during a base period in running training (lower intensity but higher duration) a runner would focus on heavy strength training.
 Since the runner would not be doing high intensity running session, any residual fatigue or soreness after heavy strength training would not impact run performance as significantly.
 Our Endurance Coaching course covers this extensively for those interested, but the take away here is to plan out the type of strength training to compliment your run training and not just do the same type of workout all year long.

 A runner weight training program would not be complete without talking about jumping!